1jour1vin

 Mouth

 Impressive purity and precision.
-Stunning harmony and balance.
-Tension, finesse and singularity.
-Very long finish
+Breathtaking harmony and balance.
+Tension, finesse, and uniqueness.
+Very long finish.

 Serve